-When complete, student submits to her/his advisor a copy of each proposed bibliography and list of possible exam questions.
-Advisor reviews the outline of all examinations and notifies student within two weeks if the advisor sees a need to renegotiate an examination to avoid overlap or to guarantee adequate coverage of a particular area.
-During this period the student negotiates with the faculty members a date for the oral examination.
+When they are complete, the student submits to their advisor a copy of each proposed bibliography and a list of possible exam questions.
+Advisor reviews the outline of all examinations and notifies the student within two weeks if the advisor sees a need to renegotiate an examination to avoid overlap or to guarantee adequate coverage of a particular area.
+During this period, the student negotiates with the faculty members a date for the oral examination.

-When topics for examinations have been approved by student's faculty, student accesses the Application for PhD Qualifying Examinations form from Exam Coordinator.
-Exam Coordinator will then coordinate with student and faculty to arrange exams.
-Students should note any dates, deadlines, and other requirements with Exam Coordinator.
+When topics for examinations have been approved by the student's faculty, the student submits the Application for PhD Qualifying Examinations form, provided by the Exam Coordinator.
+The Exam Coordinator will then coordinate with the student and faculty to arrange exams.
+Students should note any dates, deadlines, and other requirements with the Exam Coordinator.
 Application must be submitted to the Exam Coordinator one month before the date on which the proctored examinations are to begin.
 The Exam Coordinator and the student set the dates for the proctored examinations.